 Are you looking for unique Irish baby names?
 Here’s a rundown of some traditional Irish names and their meanings.

-Our team at IrishCentral hear your struggles so we’ve put together a guide to the pronunciation, meaning and alternatives to the most popular Irish girl names:
+Our team at IrishCentral hears your struggles so we’ve put together a guide to the pronunciation, meaning, and alternatives to the most popular Irish girl names:

 Here are the top traditional Irish names for baby girls:

 History: Derived from the Anglo-Norman name Jehane and Jehanne, it is another form of the English name Joan.
 The name Siobhan was introduced to Ireland by the Anglo-Normans in the Middle Ages.

 The Scottish Gaelic form of the name is Siubhan (which is usually anglicized, Judith).

 English versions: Sihobeon, Shevaun, Shivaun, Shevaun, Shavon, or Chevonne